poolofstake/PSK/MVP/README.md

 For trying it, these are the details:
 <br>
-First of all, you need a qtum core wallet, you can download it here: https://github.com/qtumproject/qtum/releases
+First of all, you need a Qtum core wallet, you can download it here: https://github.com/qtumproject/qtum/releases
 <br>
-Second you need to run it with the `-testnet` extension.
+Second, you need to run it with the `-testnet` extension.
 <br>
 Then you need some qtum and you can obtain them here: http://testnet-faucet.qtum.info/#!/
 <br>